MathiasThor/CPG-RBFN-framework/README.md

 6. It is expected that MORF will be able to traverse all the waypoints in the advanced environment.

 ## Run learning algorithm
-The following will show how to start learning the base controller
+The following will show how to start learning the base controller.
-1. Start a ROS core
+1. Start a ROS core.
 ```bash
 roscore
 ```